Zasch/nzbindexer/README.md

 ![](process.jpg)

-### TODO / Plans:
+### TODO / Plans (not necessarily in order):
- 1. propagate all neccesary field to releases
+ 1. propagate all neccesary fields to releases
  1. improve incomplete detection / completion (for files, for releases its already getting there)
  1. automate flow of execution of scripts
  1. integrate with elasticsearch